finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_replace_api_router_certs/replace_api_router_certs.md

 OpenShift uses certificates to encrypt the communication with the Web Console as well as applications exposed as Routes.
 Without any further customisation the install process will create self-signed certificates.
 While these work they usually trigger security warnings about unknown certificates in Web Browsers and should be replaced with approved certificates for both the API and router endpoints.

-The following steps uses [acme.sh](https://github.com/acmesh-official/acme.sh) and [Let's Encrypt](https://letsencrypt.org/) this example is for PoC purposes and a firms approved certificates should be used for a production deployment.
+The following steps uses [acme.sh](https://github.com/acmesh-official/acme.sh) and [Let's Encrypt](https://letsencrypt.org/) this example is for PoC purposes and a firms approved certificates should be used for ots OCP deployments.

 ## Day 2 Replace API and Router Certificates